 Street photographers often end up getting unwanted subjects in their shots.
-It can be a street vendor, a dog, children running about or just an out of place object.
-While it’s best to take care of all this while composing your shot, more often than not, things aren’t precisely under your control, which often lands you up with a photo that would be so good if only that one object weren’t in the frame.
+It can be a street vendor, dog, children running about, or an out-of-place object.
+While it’s best to take care of all this while composing your shot, more often than not, things aren’t precisely under your control, which often lands you up with a photo that would be so good if only one object weren’t in the frame.

-Well if you’re a photographer, the chances are that you’re already accustomed to Photoshop and Lightroom.
-The good news is, they can help you fix these issues as well.
-In this article, we’re going to see how to remove unwanted people and objects from our images.
+Well, if you’re a photographer, the chances are that you’re already accustomed to Photoshop and Lightroom.
+The good news is that they can help you fix these issues.
+This article will show how to remove unwanted people and objects from our images.

 Removing large unwanted objects

 Step 1: Go ahead and load up the image you want in Photoshop.
-I’m going to use this photo of me trying to dab — trying being the keyword.
+I will use this photo of me trying to dab — trying being the keyword.
 Notice the person in the background?
 We’re going to try and remove him from the photo.

-Step 2: Zoom in a bit and focus on what you want to remove.
+Step 2: Zoom in and focus on what you want to remove.

 Step 3: Choose a selection tool and start outlining your object.
 In this case, I’ll use the magnetic lasso tool and outline this person.

-Often the thing you’re trying to remove will have a hazy outline and the magnetic lasso tool might not work as well.
-You can see that the outline is quite sketchy in my case as well.
-For such cases, you might want to select using the lasso tool manually.
+Often the thing you’re trying to remove will have a hazy outline, and the magnetic lasso tool might not work either.
+You can see that the outline is quite sketchy in my case.
+You might want to select using the lasso tool manually for such cases.

 Step 4: Right-click on your selection and choose Fill

 Step 5: Select Content-Aware in the ‘Use’ field.
-The default blending option works well for the most part but feel free to go ahead and change it if you’re feeling experimental.
+The default blending option works well for the most part but feels free to go ahead and change it if you’re feeling experimental.

 Hit OK when you’re done.

-Step 6: Witness magic happening in front of your eyes as Photoshop just makes the object disappear from the frame.
+Step 6: Witness magic in front of your eyes as Photoshop makes the object disappear from the frame.
 You might notice some weird glitching, especially if it’s a tight frame like ours.
-To fix this, simply use either the spot healing brush or the clone stamp tool.
+Use the spot healing brush or the clone stamp tool to fix this.
 However, I’d say Photoshop did a pretty good job.

 You can use the same technique with other objects as well.
 It works just as well.